Philadelphia basement kidnapping

-The Philadelphia basement kidnapping, also known as the Basement of Horrors, describes the discovery of four people, being held against their will, in conditions of deprivation on October 17, 2011, in the basement of an apartment building in the Tacony neighborhood of Northeast Philadelphia, Pennsylvania.
+The Philadelphia basement kidnapping, also known as the Basement of Horrors, describes the discovery of four people, being held against their will, in conditions of deprivation on October 17, 2011, in the basement of an apartment building in the Tacony neighborhood of Northeast Philadelphia, Pennsylvania, United States.

 The owner of the building discovered the captives' presence after investigating suspicious activity in the basement area.
 Three people were arrested as initial suspects in the case: Linda Weston, Gregory Thomas and Eddie Wright.
 A fourth person, Jean McIntosh, the daughter of Weston, was arrested on October 19.
-Ten people, including six children, were taken into custody on October 18 in connection with the discovery.
-A niece of Weston's, Beatrice Weston (19), was among them, and was found to be malnourished and suffering from multiple wounds.
-She had been reported missing in 2009.
+Ten people, including six children, rescued on October 18 in connection with the discovery.
 A police investigator stated he had never seen such signs of abuse on a living person.

 An investigation by the FBI and the Philadelphia Police Department is currently underway to determine if the suspects were part of a larger multi-state kidnapping scheme, as identifying papers of at least 50 other people were found in the initial search.
 Evidence so far suggests that people had been held for collection of their Social Security Disability benefits, as the four people initially found were mentally disabled.

 Victims

+From approximately 2001 until October 2011, Weston and her co-conspirators lured intellectually disabled individuals, who were estranged from their families, into homes rented by Weston, Jean McIntosh, Eddie Wright and others in Philadelphia, Pennsylvania, Killeen, Texas, Norfolk, Virginia, and West Palm Beach, Florida.
+Weston made herself (in at least one instance by force), the victims’ Social Security Payee, allowing her to receive their disability benefits and State benefits.

+The victims were confined in locked rooms, closets, basements, attics.
+They were often kept isolated, in the dark, not allowed to go to the bathroom and sedated by drugs secreted in the poor quality, meagre food and drinks they were given.
+If they tried to escape, steal food or resist their treatment, they were physically assaulted.